Official Course Description

 The Tuesday meetings will have the following components:

-- Strengthening: Depending on the content, additional examples, re-iteration of theory, quick paper and pencil tasks etc. are offered by the instructor in order to dive deeper into the topic.
+- Strengthening: Depending on the content, additional examples, re-iteration of theory, quick paper and pencil tasks etc. (partially in small groups) are offered by the instructor in order to dive deeper into the topic.

 - Exploring: Depending on the content, students might actively work with some machine learning code to try out the just acquired knowledge.

 - Q & A: Students will have the opportunity to ask questions.
 Plenty of time, will be available for this part, if students desire it.

 During the the Friday slot, i.e. on Fridays starting from 8:15, a single student or a group of students can “book” slots of 10 minutes (maximum 2 slots, if in groups) with the instructor for a more personalized support with the lecture content.
 With this offer, the instructor wants to overcome the issue of sometimes strongly varying learning habits of students, which is in particular pronounced in large groups.
 Use the below scheduling tool to book a slot and the below zoom link to enter the meeting.

 Per week, four tasks are published as homework assignments on Moodle.
 They will support the student in further practicing the content that was read and discussed in the previous week.
 Also, they are the second component of the Bonus Achievements.
 About three of the tasks cover theory work (manually computing a predictor, proving, …) and about one task covers the implementation of machine learning algorithms in Python or C/C++.

 - format: PDF only, via Moodle, at the bottom of this page